Thesis – Masters (Graduate Studies)

 - Synopsis of book/article

 Thomas Aquinas divided knowledge into two stages, sensitive and intelligent.
-Sensitive knowledge is simple awareness of something and intelligence is grasping the abstract concept.
+Sensitive knowledge is simple awareness of something, and intelligence is grasping abstract concepts.
 In Stoic knowledge and wisdom, they have agreed with an Epicurean that all knowledge comes from sensory experience.
 The wisdom and knowledge of the sages of their time, their belief, revelations, thoughts, and results of their accomplishments were briefly discussed in this book.
 The core of Buddhism centers on what is called The Four Noble Truths.
-And the eightfold path to enlightenment is also covered in this book This is a quick reference book.
+And the eightfold path to enlightenment is also covered in this book.
+This is a quick reference book.

-DK Complete Bible Handbook – John Bowker (1998) was Dean of Trinity College, Cambridge from 1984-1991.
-He is currently a fellow of Gresham College, London, and Honorary Canon of Canterbury Cathedral.
+DK Complete Bible Handbook – John Bowker (1998) was Dean of Trinity College, Cambridge, from 1984-1991.
+He is a fellow of Gresham College, London, and an Honorary Canon of Canterbury Cathedral.
 He is also a Professor of Religion at North Carolina State University.
-Wisdom is the word used in the Hebrew Bible to describe a wide range of human skills from embroidery to divination and it means something like “know-how”.
-In Proverbs 1-9 wisdom is personified as a woman and is contrasted with the situation of the foreign woman who leads the unwary individual off the right path to death.
+Wisdom is the word used in the Hebrew Bible to describe a wide range of human skills, from embroidery to divination, and it means something like “know-how.”
+In Proverbs 1-9, wisdom is personified as a woman and is contrasted with the situation of the foreign woman who leads the unwary individual off the right path to death.

-Aristotle (Revised 2004) translated by Hugh Tredennick was educated at King Edward’s, Birmingham, and Trinity Hall, Cambridge, Received a double first in classics.
+Aristotle (Revised 2004), translated by Hugh Tredennick, was educated at King Edward’s, Birmingham, and Trinity Hall, Cambridge, and received a double first in classics.
 He was a professor of classics at Royal Holloway College.
 Was a Dean of the Faculty of Arts at London University.
-He edited and translated works by Aristotle, as well as Xenophon’s “Conversations of Socrates” and Plato’s “Last Days of Socrates.”
+He edited and translated Aristotle’s works, Xenophon’s “Conversations of Socrates” and Plato’s “Last Days of Socrates.”

-From here to Serenity – Four Principles For Understanding Who You Really Are (2000) by Jane Nelsen Ed.D A licensed marriage, family, and child therapist and the author of the classic positive Discipline parenting series.
-This book provides a map that will lead you to the treasure inside yourself through Understanding the four principles of the thought system.
-You will know you are in touch with your inner wisdom and inspiration when you read something and have that feeling or upon reading something you disagree, instead of having negative feelings you are led to a higher understanding that makes more sense than the word in this book.
+From here to Serenity – Four Principles For Understanding Who You Are (2000) by Jane Nelsen Ed.D A licensed marriage, family, and child therapist and the author of the classic positive Discipline parenting series.
+This book provides a map that will lead you to the treasure inside yourself by understanding the four principles of the thought system.
+You will know you are in touch with your inner wisdom and inspiration when you read something and have that feeling, or upon reading something, you disagree; instead of having negative feelings, you are led to a higher understanding that makes more sense than the word in this book.

 Meditation is frequently confused with various forms of concentration.
-The purpose of concentration exercises is to focus our full undivided attention on a specific aspect of the functioning of our mind and/or the body in order to accomplish a certain goal or develop a certain skill.
-Exercises such as yoga, tai-chi, breathing exercises, visualization are all forms of concentration.
+Concentration exercises focus our full undivided attention on a specific aspect of the functioning of our mind and the body to accomplish a specific goal or develop a particular skill.
+Exercises such as yoga, tai-chi, breathing exercises, and visualization are all forms of concentration.

-In contrast, meditation is an exercise, aiming to prevent thoughts in a natural way, by deeply relaxing the physical body and then trying to keep the mind completely “blank” with no thoughts whatsoever.
-This state may be maintained for a few seconds or a few hours, depending on your skill.
-The purity of the mind achieved during meditation is essential to gain access to Higher Self.
+In contrast, meditation is an exercise aiming to prevent thoughts naturally by deeply relaxing the physical body and then trying to keep the mind completely “blank” with no thoughts whatsoever.
+Depending on your skill, this state may be maintained for a few seconds or a few hours.
+The purity of the mind achieved during meditation is essential to gain access to the Higher Self.
 It seems that our Higher Self does not admit any impurities.

-To reach the Higher Self it is best to concentrate on the source of the “inner sound”, leading to the “inner light” – a nucleus of the Higher Self, which initially seems infinitely far “on the other side of a long dark tunnel”.
+To reach the Higher Self, it is best to concentrate on the source of the “inner sound,” leading to the “inner light” – a nucleus of the Higher Self, which initially seems infinitely far “on the other side of a long dark tunnel.”
 When we get sufficiently close to our Higher Self, the inner light becomes much brighter than the Sun, and when we are allowed to join it, the bliss cannot be described in any human language.
-To get that far, we have to achieve complete purity of the mind during meditation, have pure intentions, and then intensively concentrate for some time on the “inner sound” and “inner light”.
+To get that far, we have to achieve complete purity of the mind during meditation, have pure intentions, and then concentrate intensively on the “inner sound” and “inner light.”

-The most important role of a spiritual teacher is to show everyone his/her individual way to the Higher Self.
+The most crucial role of a spiritual teacher is to show everyone their way to the Higher Self.
 Then, it is up to the individual to practice and reach the Higher Self.

-From the above, meditation seems to be an essential skill to attain the ultimate enlightenment.
+From the above, meditation seems to be an essential skill to attain ultimate enlightenment.
 There are quite a few techniques for meditation.
-Most of them use the so-called “mantra” composed of a few words or sounds.
+Most use the so-called “mantra,” composed of a few words or sounds.
 Mantra is repeated mentally to help us achieve and maintain a “blank” state of mind.

-Contrary to popular belief, promoted by people who attract followers and/or charge money to teach meditation, the mantra has no sacred “meaning” and no mantra is essentially better than any other.
-However, regardless of its content, the mantra has two important functions, which may greatly assist us in achieving and maintaining a meditative state of a blank mind.
+Contrary to popular belief, promoted by people who attract followers and charge money to teach meditation, the mantra has no sacred “meaning,” and no mantra is essentially better than any other.
+However, regardless of its content, the mantra has two essential functions, which may powerfully assist us in achieving and maintaining a meditative state of a blank mind.

-1. mantra is a very simple thought.
+- Mantra is a straightforward thought.
 It becomes very familiar to us when we repeat it in our minds.
-This thought is used to replace any thought that may come to our mind.
-Every time a thought comes during meditation, we use a mantra to replace it.
+This thought replaces any thought that may come to our mind.
+So whenever a thought comes during meditation, we use a mantra to replace it.

-2. When we practice meditation regularly using the same mantra (whatever it is), soon we train our mind to associate the mantra with a calm meditative state.
+2. When we practice meditation regularly using the same mantra (whatever it is), we soon train our minds to associate it with a calm meditative state.
 This association is called an “anchor” by Neuro-Linguistic Programming (NLP) practitioners.
-After such self-training, even if we are agitated, a thought of mantra usually brings an immediate calm of the mind.
-This makes our mantra a very powerful tool to deal with stressful situations in our life, a tool in which we can develop ourselves as a result of regular meditation practice.
+After such self-training, even if we are agitated, a thought of mantra usually brings an immediate calm.
+This makes our mantra a potent tool to deal with stressful situations in our life, a tool in which we can develop ourselves as a result of regular meditation practice.

-When we understand the above two functions of the mantra, it becomes clear that changing mantras maybe not a very good idea.
-Changing mantras may be considered useful only in special situations, for example when we want to eliminate an undesirable meditation habit, preventing us from achieving a deep meditative state, and the existing mantra is identified as related to that habit.
+When we understand the above two functions of the mantra, it becomes clear that changing mantras maybe not be an excellent idea.
+Instead, changing mantras may be considered beneficial only in particular situations, for example, when we want to eliminate an undesirable meditation habit that prevents us from achieving a deep meditative state, and the current mantra is identified as related to that habit.

-Mantras are usually composed of alternative vowel and nasal sounds and may contain several words.
-The most widely known mantra is “ooohmmm” or “aaaaummm”, but any other similar word will do when we extend vowel and nasal sounds (home, room, zoom, moon, zen, boom, etc..).
-It is best if the mantra is an exotic word or a series of words (syllables) not encountered in everyday conversation.
+Mantras usually contain alternative vowel and nasal sounds and may contain several words.
+The most widely known mantra is “ooohmmm” or “aaaaummm,” but any other similar word will do when we extend vowel and nasal sounds (home, room, zoom, moon, zen, boom, etc..).
+Therefore, it is best if the mantra is an exotic word or a series of words (syllables) not encountered in everyday conversation.

-The posture during meditation is also important.
-The easiest posture is a comfortable sitting position, with your spine straight and erect.
-If you lay down you will most likely fall asleep.
-Joining your hands and crossing your legs is desirable because you make the bio-energy field around you more compact and therefore more intensive.
-Sitting cross-legged is another good position, but requires some fitness and training.
-Yet another good position, although rarely used today is a squatting position with your arms crossed over your knees, resembling the position of a fetus in a womb.
+The posture during meditation is also essential.
+The most accessible posture is a comfortable sitting position, with your spine straight and erect.
+If you lie down, you will most likely fall asleep.
+Joining your hands and crossing your legs is desirable because you make the bio-energy field around you more compact and, therefore, more intensive.
+Cross-legged is another good position, but it requires some fitness and training.
+Yet another good position, although rarely used today, is a squatting position with your arms crossed over your knees, resembling the position of a fetus in a womb.